Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/_posts/2018-05-22-varying-vagrant-vagrants-2-2-1.md

 vagrant plugin uninstall vagrant-triggers
 ```

+## PHP 7.2

+VVV now uses PHP 7.2 by default.
+[See here on how to change a sites PHP version](https://varyingvagrantvagrants.org/docs/en-US/adding-a-new-site/changing-php-version/).

 ## TLS

 Testing with `https` is an important part of development, so we've added a new `TLS-CA` utility, that comes with new installs by default.
 This installs a certificate authority just for your machine, letting you test `https://` addresses locally.